 What the rest of the world doesn’t see is reports on the other mass shootings that occur.

 Whenever there have been major mass shootings, the press and the politicians seek to restart gun control debates and pro-gun politicians and lobbyists fight back.
-Select Committee on Gun Violence, a bi-partisan idea., usually attributed to a sense amongst gun owners that their rights will be affected to have weapons.
-After the Las Vegas shooting, the CEO of the National Rifle Association (NRA) Wayne LaPierre, claimed that .
+At this time, gun sales seem to increase, usually attributed to a sense amongst gun owners that their rights will be affected to have weapons.
+After the Las Vegas shooting, the CEO of the National Rifle Association (NRA) Wayne LaPierre, claimed that ‘legislation regulating guns won’t stop mass shootings’.
 What is probably most depressing about this point of view is the reluctance to event try yet at the same time, hardly surprising.
 Gun lobbying and donations have amounted to almost $8 million this year so far, mostly to Republican politicians and GOP-linked organisations.
-The Republican Party remains the biggest obstacle to any kind of gun control laws, voting against and closing down any proposed ideas, such as the
+The Republican Party remains the biggest obstacle to any kind of gun control laws, voting against and closing down any proposed ideas, such as the Select Committee on Gun Violence, a bi-partisan idea.

 It’s hard to be certain when there was a year without mass shootings as data is incomplete.
 The actions of other countries have been relatively swift and definite.
 Australia introduced strict gun laws following the Port Arthur massacre which have helped to massively decrease gun crime.
 The Hungerford massacre in the UK led to the Firearms Amendment Act, a ban on semi-automatic rifles and reduced use of shotguns.
 These actions were taken following public outcry and political determination not blighted by financial donations.
 In the US, money, as always, remains a driving factor.
 But so too does discussion over the US Second Amendment, the right to keep and bear arms.
 ‘A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed’ goes the Amendment, clearly indicating protection of your home and state as a priority.
 But is that true in today’s terms?
 Are any US states under any threat from the British Crown or other marauding invaders?
 The answer is, of course, no but never the less, it has become part of the American mentality.

-How does a nation balance the wish to adhere to laws passed in a different era with the continuous deaths attributed to unnecessarily advanced weapons in the hands of everyday folk? , like those used by the Las Vega shooter, are hotly debated. look like they should belong to, and probably did originate with, military forces.
-Quite who these guns are protecting people from is yet another aspect of this debate. where genocide has been committed, referencing the inability of those who were killed to defend themselves as a reason to possess rapid-fire machine guns in the US.
+How does a nation balance the wish to adhere to laws passed in a different era with the continuous deaths attributed to unnecessarily advanced weapons in the hands of everyday folk?
+Bump stock magazines, like those used by the Las Vega shooter, are hotly debated.
+The range of guns available to purchase look like they should belong to, and probably did originate with, military forces.
+Quite who these guns are protecting people from is yet another aspect of this debate.
+Paranoid gun owners point to other parts of the world where genocide has been committed, referencing the inability of those who were killed to defend themselves as a reason to possess rapid-fire machine guns in the US.
 These arguments may be presented as reasoning yet they fail to take into account the political and ideological events that led to the attacked and genocide in the first place, often reluctant to acknowledge the part the US played in the first place.